 If you’re going to solicit feedback from your employees on ways they want to be recognized, or how you could improve your programs, you have to use it.
 For Marcus, it’s all about the follow-through here.

 “If you don’t follow through on employee feedback received, you’re better off not even asking for it in the first place.
 You have to address someone’s thoughts, opinions, and ideas so they don’t feel they’re being glossed over.”—Marcus Sheanshang, President and CEO of JBM Packaging

 Last, Adam recommends that you equip managers with the tools and resources they need to recognize and foster an environment where employees feel recognized.
 A lot of managers aren’t given enough training on recognition and why it’s important.

 Spend time showing them why recognition is important for them, their team, and the entire company.
 If you’re looking for more resources to help empower your managers, make sure to check out Adam’s book, Lead Like A Human: Practical Steps To Building Highly Engaged Teams.

 Employee recognition matters every day.

 While employee recognition needs to be a constant priority for your company, it doesn’t need to be an overly elaborate program that delivers larger-than-life experiences every day of the year.
 As awesome as that would be, sometimes a simple “thank you,” a quick shout out on your company Slack channel, or a special appreciation note can reinforce someone’s choice to work at your company and bring their A-game.
 Check out other fresh ideas for appreciating your employees all year long from Blueboard.

-Make sure you watch the full webinar recording for more in-depth conversations around employee recognition, how it impacts employee engagement, and examples of employee recognition at other companies.
+Make sure you watch the full webinar recording for more in-depth conversations around employee recognition, how it impacts employee engagement, and examples of recognizing employees at other companies.
 If you want to learn more about how Blueboard can power your meaningful recognition and rewards programs, request a demo today.